thespacedoctor/soxspipe/docs/source/user_manual/sessions.md

 soxspipe session <sessionId>
 ```

 For user convenience, when you switch to a new session, the symbolic links found within the workspace root folder are automatically switched to point to the current session assets (`products`, `qc`, `sof`, `soxspipe.yaml`,`soxspipe.db` etc).
-If you run `ls -lrt` within your workspace root directory you will see these symlinks reported:
+If you run `ls -lrt` within your workspace root directory, you will see these symlinks reported:

 ```bash
 products -> ./sessions/base/products